Appointments

 Non-urgent advice: Additional Information

-• Home visits are available where it makes clinical sense. and provides the best way to give a medical opinion.
-Home visits are for bed-bound patients, patients where travel by car would cause deterioration, and for patients who are terminally ill.
+- Home visits are available where it makes clinical sense. and provides the best way to give a medical opinion.
+Home visits are for housebound patients and patients where travel by car would cause issues.
+They are also for patients who are terminally ill.
 Problems arranging transport to get to the surgery is not a reason to request a home visit.
 If you need a visit please telephone the surgery before 10am.